Joanasn/Joanasn/README.md

 Let's connect on LinkedIn:
 www.linkedin.com/in/joanasn/

-💻 Currently improving my skills on SQL, Tableau and Excel and posting projects constantly.

 <!---
 Joanasn/Joanasn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.